SlightlyOffset/BasicDataAnalysis/README.md

 ## Notes
 - Invalid inputs (non-numeric entries) are ignored and displayed separately.
 - The script handles exceptions and provides interactive feedback.
+- File input must point to a valid `.txt` file with readable numeric data.

 ## Future Enhancements
 - Support for additional statistical measures (variance, standard deviation).
-- Option to read data from a file.
-- Graphical representation of results.
+- Graphical representation of results (e.g., histograms).
+- Export results to a file (CSV or JSON).
+- Add unit tests or interactive learning prompts.
 ---

 ## Author